 Best NBN plans for seniors: top internet options for over 60s

-You may be surprised to learn that some of the best NBN providers have dedicated discounts and plans for seniors, which often combine home broadband and phone line within one package.
-More often than not, it makes sense to bundle these services, as the average pensioner isn’t going to need an NBN 1000 plan — but they may want to call you three times a day to tell you about their favourite show on the telly.
+More often than not, it makes sense to bundle these services, as the average pensioner isn’t going to need an NBN 1000 plan — but they may want to call you three times a day to ask you how to log into their Netflix account.

-For most providers, NBN senior plans are focused around lower, more basic NBN speed tiers, such as NBN 12, 25 and 50 plans.
+For most providers, NBN senior plans are focused on lower, more basic NBN speed tiers, such as NBN 12, 25 and 50 plans.
 Of course, if your grandparents or older relos want to get stuck into some 4K content on a streaming service or two, then they’ll want to look into signing up for some of the best unlimited NBN plans, that typically offer faster speeds and uncapped data.

 What to look for in an NBN seniors plan